kevinbfry/kevinbfry.github.io/_posts/2025-04-17-noisy-autoregression.md

 ## Solve using MoM with two equations

 With this setting, my first intuition is to look at differences.
-And in this case this intuition works out well, as differences remove the latent variables $$X_t$$, leaving us with only linear combinations of our noise variables $$\epsilon_t, \gamma_t$$.
+And in this case this intuition works out well, as differences remove the latent variables $X_t$, leaving us with only linear combinations of our noise variables $\epsilon_t, \gamma_t$.
 In particular, we can write these two equations and solve for the variance by method of moments (MoM).

 $$
 \begin{gather*}